LiorKogan/V1/README.md

   - The graph's edges represent binary relationships.
 Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
 An edge's label is a string that denotes the _relationship's type_ (e.g., _owns_ or _member of_).
   - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
 A unary edge's label is a string that denotes the _action's type_ (e.g., _sleeps_).
   - Properties and sub-properties represent features and sub-features of entities (e.g., _name_ property and _first name_ sub-property for a _Person_ entity), relationships (e.g., _timeframe_ property for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
 For each entity, relationship, and action, property names are pairwise distinct strings, each denotes the feature's name, and each property value represents the feature's value.
-  - Each feature value is represented using one of the supported _property data types_.
+  - Each feature value is represented using one of the _property data types_ supported by the model.
 There is, however, no standard definition of which data types the model should support.
 In this paper, we will use the following:

     - The model defines a set of _basic data types_ (e.g., _string_, _integer_, _float_).
     - A _multivalue_ is a set, a bag, or a list of values.
-All values are of the same basic data type, the same multivalue type (e.g., set(_string_)), or the same composite type.
+All values are of the same basic data type, the same multivalue type (e.g., each value is a set(_string_)), or the same composite type (e.g., each value is a {_first_: _string_, _last_: _string_} set).
-    - A _composite value_ is a set of (name, value) pairs, where the names are pairwise distinct strings, and each value is of a basic data type, a multivalue type, or a composite type (e.g., {_first_: _string_, _last_: _string_}).
+    - A _composite value_ is a set of (name, value) pairs, where the names are pairwise distinct strings, and each value is of a basic data type, a multivalue type, or a composite type.

-    A _basic property_ is a property whose value's data type is a basic data type.
+    A _basic property_ is a property whose value is of basic data type.
 A _multivalued property_ is a property whose value is a multivalue, e.g., _titles_: _set_(_string_) = {"Her Majesty", "Her Royal Highness"}.
 A _composite property_ is a property whose value is composite, e.g., _name_ = (_first_: _string_ = "Brandon", _last_: _string_ = "Stark").
 Each member of a composite property is called a _sub-property_.

   - _null_ is a valid value for each _nullable_ property and sub-property, regardless of its data type. _Null-valued_ [sub]property indicates that a [sub]feature value is not specified.